tonsky/datascript/README.md

 Following features are supported:

 * Database as a value: each DB is an immutable value.
 New DBs are created on top of old ones, but old ones stay perfectly valid too
-* Datomic triple store model
+* Triple store model
 * EA and AV indexes
 * Multi-valued attributes via `:cardinality :many`
 * Database “mutations” via `transact!`
 * Callback-based analogue to txReportQueue via `listen!`

-Query engine supports _all_ features of Datomic Datalog:
+Query engine supports following features:

 * Implicit joins
 * Query over DB or regular collections